Anthony Leone (fighter)

 Anthony Leone (born May 27, 1987) is an American professional mixed martial artist who most recently competed in the Bantamweight division.
 A professional competitor since 2008, he has competed for Strikeforce, the WEC, Bellator MMA, and Absolute Championship Berkut.

 Background

 Leone went to Center Moriches High School in New York and then went to college at The University of Hawaii at Hilo.

 At the age of 20, Leone spent 11 months training alongside at the B.J.
 Penn Mixed Martial Arts academy in Hilo, Hawaii.
 Anthony splits his training time between Phuket Top Team in Phuket, Thailand, and Team Bomb Squad in New York.

-Leone was a silver-medallist at the Pan-American Games in No-Gi Jiu-Jitsu and placed Bronze in the World No-Gi Championships.
-The wrestler and jiu jitsu player brought strong grappling credentials with him into his Mixed Martial Arts career, and embarked on an eight fight winning streak before the big promotions took note and snapped up the youngster, then based in Hawaii at BJ Penn’s Academy.

 His brother Andrew Leone is a MMA fighter as well and competes in the Flyweight division.

 Mixed martial arts career

-After going 8-0 in regional shows, Leone signed with World Extreme Cagefighting.
+After going 8–0 in regional shows, Leone signed with World Extreme Cagefighting.
 Leone lost to Renan Barão at WEC 49 and was released from the promotion.